openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 The following options are available:

-* The `<--targets>` (required) - a list of target devices to run inference.
-To specify more than one target, separate them with spaces, for example `--targets cpu gpu vpu`.
+* `<--targets>` (required): the list of target devices to run inference.
+To specify more than one target, separate them with spaces, for example, `--targets cpu gpu vpu`.
 To get a list of currently available targets, run the program with the `-h` option.

-* The `[--output_dir]` (optional) - a path to the output directory.
+* `[--output_dir]` (optional): the path to the output directory.
 By default, it is set to your home directory.

-* The `[--archive_name]` (optional) - a deployment archive name without extension.
-By default, it is set to the `openvino_deployment_package`.
+* `[--archive_name]` (optional): a deployment archive name without extension.
+By default, it is set to `openvino_deployment_package`.

-* The `[--user_data]` (optional) - a path to a directory with user data (OpenVINO IRs, models, datasets, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
-By default, it is set to `None`, which means copying the user data to the target system will be performed separately.
+* `[--user_data]` (optional): the path to a directory with user data (OpenVINO IR, model, dataset, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
+By default, it is set to `None`, which means copying the user data to the target system need to be performed separately.

 Once the script has successfully completed, the deployment package is generated in the output directory specified.